NessInMorse/NessInMorse.github.io/_posts/2023-07-30-learning-swedish.markdown

 So how did we fix it?

-Quite easily, using two files: Now each of the lines corresponds to the other.
+Quite easy, using two files: Now each of the lines corresponds to the other.

 ```
 jag